 Needless to say, people abided by the rules at first but eventually took on the attitude that as long as they were in the cowork space for most of the time, it was okay to leave for more than 30 minutes.

-On the plus side, Saturdays and Sundays were relatively quiet in the cowork space; you can easily walk in late morning and find seats available.
+On the plus side, Saturdays and Sundays were relatively quiet in the cowork space; you can easily enter in the late morning and find available seats.

 All in all, the cowork space at Selina Isla Mujeres is beautiful, but Selina needs to take responsibility for managing how many people sign up to use it.
 I personally found it too stressful securing a seat and having to stay there all day, so I left early to head back to Playa del Carmen where you can easily get a seat at 8:00 am and seats would open up throughout the day.

 Are you thinking about purchasing a colive package?
 If so, make sure to check out my Selina Coliving Review.
 I’ll show you when Selina’s coliving is a deal and when it’ll drain your money.

 Important: The cowork space isn’t included with your room price.
 You’ll need to book and pay for this separately.

 Travel Tip: Check out my Selina Mexico Cowork Review to learn about other Selina cowork spaces.